 Contact Us for a Free Consultation (213) 542-0979

-Cybercrime Defense in California
+Cybercrime Defense

 The state of California is a primary source of cybercrimes in the United States, which is also commonly known as “internet fraud.”
 Local prosecutors are often aggressive in their pursuit of filing charges against anyone suspected of committing internet fraud cases.

-• identity theft which is stealing someone's personal information for fraudulent purposes;
+• identity theft, which is stealing someone's personal information for fraudulent purposes;

 • child pornography which includes the distribution and downloading of child porn images and videos;

-• solicitation or enticing minors which includes online predators attempting to obtain sexual acts from a minor;
+• solicitation or enticing minors, which includes online predators attempting to obtain sexual acts from a minor;

 • revenge porn which is posting intimate photos of someone online without their consent as an act to get even with them.

-• extortion or blackmail which is using threats to compel another person to give them money or property;
+• extortion or blackmail, which is using threats to compel another person to give them money or property;

-• computer hacking or unauthorized access which is accessing someone's computer with intent to defraud or commit a crime.
+• computer hacking or unauthorized access is accessing someone's computer with intent to defraud or commit a crime.

 Using a Computer to Commit a Crime